impactorbitco/handbook-main/content/ims/policies/information-security/Password Management Policy.md

 Version Number: 1.1

 ---
-title: "Password Management Policy"

 ## 1. Introduction

-At Green Orbit Digital, the protection of our sensitive business data and personal information relies heavily on secure password practices.
+At Impact Orbit Creative Group, the protection of our sensitive business data and personal information relies heavily on secure password practices.
 With the increasing threat of cybercrime, particularly the harvesting of usernames, passwords, and financial details, strong password management is essential.
 Criminals exploit weak passwords to launch attacks, steal identities, and disrupt operations.

 This Password Policy outlines our approach to creating, managing, storing, and sharing passwords securely.
 It combines best practice guidelines with our mandatory use of **1Password**, our trusted password management platform.